matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

 If I attempt to build that chair relying solely on the speed of my tools rather than a fundamental understanding of carpentry, I am more likely to end up with an ugly, uncomfortable, and unsafe piece of furniture.
 There's a good chance it collapses the moment someone actually tries to sit on it, and I might even lose a finger in the construction process.

-With AI-driven software development tooling, the coding process has become dramatically faster, and proportionally more dangerous if left unsupervised.
+With AI-driven software development tooling, the coding process has become dramatically faster, and, in the wrong hands, significantly more dangerous.

 The core problem in software engineering is, and always has been, competence and domain knowledge.
 Writing the code was never the hard part.
 As [I've written previously](what-matters.md), AI tools can write your boilerplate and regurgitate common structural patterns all day long.
 But much like with any creative act, AI cannot have novel "thoughts".
 It is essentially a spicy autocomplete that does a fantastic impersonation of human-like cognition.